YuliaZamriy/USAPL/README.md

 ### Soup.py

-This file contains the code to initialize and create beautiful soup objects based on specified url's
+This file contains the function code to create beautiful soup objects based on specified url references

+### UsaplData.py

+This file contains the code to initialize parent UsaplData object

+### RankingList.py

+This file contains the code to initialize and create RankingList object (parent = UsaplData) that contains lifters within specified ranking criteria.

 ### CompetitionList.py

-This file contains the code to initialize and create CompetitionList object that contains names for all the competitons in the database as of current date.
+This file contains the code to initialize and create CompetitionList object (parent = UsaplData) that contains names for all the competitons in the database as of current date.
 It requires "Soup.py" to be saved in the same directory.
 The names are printed into a txt file "usapl_comps_date.txt" If the user of the program wants only a specific set of competitions, they have options: